mattermost/mattermost-handbook-1/source/guides/procurement.md

 For services that CAN be purchased using Credit Card:

+1. Finance confirms budget owner has checked with them and procurement can proceed
-1. Terms of Service (ToS) is run through ALR approval process via ALR Coordinator
+2. Terms of Service (ToS) is run through ALR approval process via ALR Coordinator
-2. After ToS is approved, IT Admin purchases service using Credit Card and provides an admin account to budget owner
+3. After ToS is approved, IT Admin purchases service using Credit Card and provides an admin account to budget owner

 For services that CAN NOT be purchased using Credit Card:

+1. Finance confirms budget owner has checked with them and procurement can proceed
-1. Agreement is run through ALR approval process via ALR Coordinator
+2. Agreement is run through ALR approval process via ALR Coordinator
-2. After agreement is approved, ALR Coordinator sends agreement to CEO for e-sign
+3. After agreement is approved, ALR Coordinator sends agreement to CEO for e-sign
-3. ALR Coordinator sends back e-sign to vendor and archives signed agreement
+4. ALR Coordinator sends back e-sign to vendor and archives signed agreement
-4. Finalized contract is sent to Accounting for W-9 collection and registration of Budget Owner in Bill.com for invoice approvals
+5. Finalized contract is sent to Accounting for W-9 collection and registration of Budget Owner in Bill.com for invoice approvals
-5. IT Admin provides an admin account to budget owner
+6. IT Admin provides an admin account to budget owner

 DO NOT have vendor send e-sign to CEO.
 E-sign requests from vendors get routed to trash.